-port

-- 5. Set the terminal at 9600 baud, with 8 data bits, 1 stop bit, and no parity.
-Refer to your terminal documentation for terminal setup instructions. - 6.
-The terminal screen displays a >>> prompt after power is applied to the server processor, or if the system was running, displays the USERNAME PROMPT. - 7.
-Log into a system account.
+- 3. Connect the other end of the terminal cable to the EIA terminal port on the rear of the server processor using an H8571-J adapter as shown in Figure 1-1. - 4.
+Turn the terminal power switch to the ON position. - Set the terminal at 9600 baud, with 8 data bits, 1 stop bit, and no parity.
+Refer to your terminal documentation for terminal setup instructions. - The terminal screen displays either a >>> prompt after power is applied to the server processor or the USERNAME prompt if the system was previously running.